The Basics of Mobile Home Bathroom Remodeling

 There are two paths you can take here, and one is definitely more painless than the other.
 Bathtubs specifically manufactured for mobile homes will ideally fit your 54” x 27” rough opening without much fuss.
 Standard home tubs are 60” x 32,” so you’ll have to do a little rearranging to get them to fit into an already (probably) small bathroom.
 Corner tubs for mobile homes are also about 6” smaller on any side than their traditional home counterparts (54” x 54” vs. 60” x 60”).

 Bathtubs for mobile homes are sometimes sold with surrounds, partial walls with shelves, or nooks for soaps and accessories — they can save you a bit of money if purchased as a single piece.
+The high gloss acrylic surface of these bathtubs provides a clean, bright shine and is easy to maintain, making it simple to keep your bathroom looking spotless.
+The smooth edge design allows for easy sealing and helps prevent leaks.
+Installation is straightforward and designed for mobile home compatibility.
+Many mobile home bathtubs also offer features such as integrated shelves or storage options for added convenience.

 Showers